weeaudi/os/README.md

 this is my first operating system project!

-This is the development branch!
+This is the testing branch!

+this is for testing the next push to master